komlog-io/komlogd/docs/en/configuration.rst

 * **uri**: the identifier associated with this job's data.

 Its like a path in user's data.
-Every user in Komlog can organize her time series in a structure like a filesystem.
-To identify each element in the structure we use what we call the **uri**.
+Every user in Komlog can organize her time series in a tree like structure, that we call the *data model* (like a file system).
+Every element in the data model is identified by the **uri** (like the element path).

 We can nest our information in different levels using the dot character (.)
 For example, if we have uris *system.info.disk*, *system.info.disk.sda1* and *system.info.disk.sda2*, Komlog will nest them this way::